priyesh761/Linux-System-monitor/README.md

 # Linux-System-Monitor

 Linux System Monitor implemented in c++.
-This project is part of object oriented programming part of Udacity nanodegree program.
+This project is part of object oriented programming part of Udacity C++ nanodegree program.
 It is inspired from htop.

 ![System Monitor](images/monitor.png)